In one of our previous articles, we talked about Google AMP. Today, let’s dive deeper and explore AMP ads.

-Publishers have been historically cautious when it comes to serving video ads on their websites.
-This is because videos can be heavy and can potentially slow down the website.
+Publishers have been historically cautious about serving video ads on their websites.
+This is because videos can be heavy and slow down the website.
 However, AMP video ads help to improve monetization without harming the speed.

-AMP currently supports 16 video players, including DailyMotion, Brightcove, and others.
-If your player isn’t supported, you can use a custom <amp-iframe> component to integrate your existing player.
+AMP currently supports 16 video players, including Teads, Brightcove, and others.
+If your player isn’t supported, you can place the video player inside the amp-iframe.

-According to a study, video ads on AMP pages have a 15% higher completion rate and appear 18% more frequently compared to traditional webpages, which is a huge ad revenue benefit.
+Video ads on AMP pages have a 15% higher completion rate and appear 18% more frequently than traditional web pages, which is a huge ad revenue benefit.

 10 Benefits of AMP Ads